All Products

 logistics

-• High extensibility: To add a new line of business, add one line of SQL in the assignment node.
-No changes to the processing logic are needed.
+• High scalability: To add a new line of business, you only need to add one line of SQL to the assignment node without modifying the processing logic.

 FAQ

-The MaxCompute SQL script is missing a SELECT statement.
-Add one.
-Note that the WITH clause is not supported; using it also triggers this error.
+A: The MaxCompute SQL statement is missing a SELECT statement.
+Add a SELECT statement.
+WITH statements are not supported and also cause this error.

-The script has no output.
-Check whether your code contains a print (Python 2) or echo (Shell) statement.
+A: The script has no output.
+Check whether your code contains a print statement (print or echo).

 categories = ["Electronics", "Clothing, Shoes & Accessories"]